ksindi/managers-playbook/README.md

 ## Coding

-Avoid coding in the critical path.
-[Tips](https://charity.wtf/2019/01/04/engineering-management-the-pendulum-or-the-ladder/) from [Charity Majors](https://twitter.com/mipsytipsy):
+If you have more than 5 reports, you should generally avoid coding in the critical path.
+[Tips](https://charity.wtf/2019/01/04/engineering-management-the-pendulum-or-the-ladder/) from Charity Majors:

   1. Authoring a feature?  ⛔️
   1. Covering on-call when someone needs a break?  ✅